-John P. Mills PhD is a Lecturer in Sport Psychology within the School of Sport, Rehabilitation, and Exercise Sciences at the University of Essex.
-John is renowned for his research examining how attitudes, self-concept, and stereotypes (i.e., implicit social cognition) affect moral behaviour in sport.
-Most notably, his recent research has focused on the relationship between moral character and leadership behaviour in sport, and athlete’s attitudes towards and use of prohibited forms of performance enhancement.
-John is a Chartered Psychologist with the British Psychological Society (BPS), a member of the Division of Sport and Exercise Psychology (DSEP), and an Associate Fellow of the Higher Education Academy (HEA).
-He is also the Founder of SportRχiv: The world’s first open access repository for sport and exercise related research.
+John is a Lecturer in Sport Psychology and Coaching within the School of Sport, Rehabilitation, and Exercise Sciences at the University of Essex.
+John is internationally renowned for his research examining how attitudes, self-concept, and stereotypes (i.e., implicit social cognition) affect moral behaviour in sport.
+Most notably, his recent research has focused on three strands: (1) ethical coaching and character development, (2) doping in performance environments, and (3) discrimination in football.